Melania Trump’s Sister Ines Knauss Reveals Herself On Social Media

 Ines Knauss wished her younger sister Melania Trump a happy birthday last year on April 26, with the photo above.
 The photo depicts a young Melania as a toddler, with a birthday cake and a single candle.

 Ines also has several comments from the election season, many of which lash out at the media.
-She was particularly sarcastic when news of their half brother was revealed.
+She was particularly sarcastic when news of their half-brother was revealed.
 As if she had no idea, her comment states, “did not know! till reading this right now.”
 Ines and Melania, however, both knew of their half-brother’s existence but the sisters have never met him before.
 On the same subject, Melania Trump stated simply that she just wished to protect her father’s privacy during the presidential election.

 Throughout Melania’s life, Ines has stood fiercely by her side.
-From Slovenia to Milan and then New York, Ines as stuck by her younger sister’s side through the birth of Melania’s son, Barron, and through the muddy campaign trail.
-Ines defended lies thrown at her sister during the election season and will certainly stay close to Melania during her journey as the new First Lady.
+From Slovenia to Milan and then New York, Ines has stuck by her younger sister’s side through the birth of Melania’s son, Barron, and through the muddy campaign trail.
+Ines defended lies thrown at her sister during the election season and will certainly stay close to Melania during her journey as the new first lady.